Fakarava: History

 The Pōmare Dynasty originated here before ruling the island of Tahiti.
 The atoll was first mentioned by a European on 17 July 1820 by the Russian navigator Fabian Gottlieb von Bellingshausen, who gave it the name Wittgenstein Island.
 It was visited by the British sailor Ireland on 2 October 1831, who mentioned it under the same name, and then on 14 November 1835 by his compatriot Robert FitzRoy, as well as by the French navigator Jules Dumont d'Urville in September 1838.

 In the 19th century, Fakarava became a French territory with a population of about 375 inhabitants, which developed a small production of coconut oil (about 7 to 8 barrels per year around 1860), but became, due to its geographical position and the seaport offered by its lagoon, one of the main centers of trade in this resource and of mother-of-pearl production.
-The atoll was evangelized by Honoré Laval, a Catholic priest in 1849: the Rotoava church was blessed in 1850 and the Tetamanu church, dating from 1874, was built in coral.
+The atoll was evangelized by Honoré Laval, a Catholic priest, in 1849: the Rotoava church was blessed in 1850, and the Tetamanu church, dating from 1874, was built in coral.

 At the beginning of the 20th century, the atoll was divided into two districts: Tehatea and Tetamanu.
 In 2016, Fakarava became part of the UNESCO Biosphere Reserve created in 1977.

 Geography

 Fakarava is a rectangular atoll 60 km long and 25 km wide.
 It is the second largest atoll in the Tuamotu, after Rangiroa, with an area of 24.1 km2 and a lagoon of 1,121 km2.
 The atoll has two inland passes, one in the north and one in the south.
 The northern passage of Garuae is the largest in French Polynesia.
 It is very rich in marine fauna, with rays, manta rays, barracudas, groupers, turtles and dolphins.
-It is an important center of sport diving.
+It is an important center of sports diving.

 The main village is Rotoava, located to the northeast near the Garuae Passage.
-In the southern pass is the village of Tetamanu, former capital of the island and residence of the administrator of the Tuamotu during the 19th century.
+In the southern pass is the village of Tetamanu, the former capital of the island and residence of the administrator of the Tuamotu during the 19th century.
 The total population was 806 at the 2012 census.